 If you can identify and eliminate the mechanisms that cause your pain, and you’re willing to play an active role in your own recovery there’s a good chance that you can get rid of your back pain once and for all.

 These myths about low back pain have been adapted from Stuart McGill’s book, The Back Mechanic.

-Andy Marlow is the founder and head trainer of 360 Personal Training, based in Paris.
-He is the only McGill Method Certified personal trainer in France.
+Andy Marlow is the founder and head trainer of 360 Personal Training.
+He is the only McGill Method Certified personal trainer Paris.